 A cursor is an object that specifies a row within a set of data.
-Cursors let you move data within a set, update, and delete data.
+Cursors let you move data within a set, update,

 SQL Server supports several types of cursors, but one read-only, non-scrollable cursor that is specially optimized for fast performance and worthy of note is the firehose cursor.
 You serve up the firehose cursor with a FAST_FORWARD command, for sequential access and forward traversal or your database records.
 The firehose cursor is the default cursor type for Recordset objects when that Recordset is defined with the Execute method for Command and Connection objects.
 The firehose mode refers to a connection that is maintained for as long as data can be returned.
 A server sends the data in a continuous stream, and does not wait for client requests using this kind of cursor.
 The reason that this cursor is fast is that it only requires data to be read, and there are no updates required by the cursor in its operation.